4dn-dcic/4dn-cloud-infra/docs/encryption.rst

 or SSO role).
 You must add all other executor roles to the KMS policy, namely the Foursight check runner and API handlers along with the executor role for Tibanna.

+Run the following command to automatically give KMS permissions to the needed roles:

+``update-kms-policy``

+Note that if you have multiple keys you will need to specify the key.

 S3
 --